 You may also want to consider using video on your landing page, as that provides yet another opportunity to clarify your message.
 Plus, adding videos to landing pages can increase the conversion rate by as much as 86%.

-Once you’ve created your initial landing page, sent traffic to it, and evaluated your conversion stats, it’s time to start strategic A/B testing.
+Once you’ve created your initial landing page or a form, sent traffic to it, and evaluated your conversion stats, it’s time to start strategic A/B testing.
 The key word here is “strategic”.
 Test one variable at a time so that you’re clear on what changes result in improvements.

 After you’ve identified the winner in each test, implement it and then test the next variable.
 A/B testing is an iterative process that builds upon itself.